Landlord Resource Center

 • Clearly outline maintenance responsibilities in the lease.

-• Share your contact details and preferred communication method with the tenant.
+• Share your contact details and preferred method of communication.

 • Obtain the tenant's contact information for emergencies.

-• Schedule regular check-ins to address any concerns and maintain a good relationship.
+• Schedule regular check-ins to address concerns and maintain a good relationship.

 • Switch from homeowner's insurance to landlord insurance.